atikul-islam-sajib/LLaMA3/README.md

 ## Files

 - `model.py` — defines the LLaMA3 transformer model
-- `trainer.py` — training loop using synthetic tokenized input
+- `trainer.py` — training loop using synthetic tokenized input - make sure you have created the dataloader which is appropriated with LLaMA

 ---